Total Recall (2012 film)

-Total Recall is a 2012 American science fiction action film directed by Len Wiseman and starring Colin Farrell, Kate Beckinsale and Jessica Biel.
-The screenplay by Kurt Wimmer and Mark Bomback is a remake of the 1990 film of the same name, which is inspired by the 1966 short story "We Can Remember It for You Wholesale" by Philip K. Dick.
+Total Recall is a 2012 American science fiction action film directed by Len Wiseman from a screenplay by Kurt Wimmer and Mark Bomback, conceived by Wimmer, Ronald Shusett, Dan O'Bannon, and Jon Povill.
+It stars Colin Farrell, Kate Beckinsale and Jessica Biel.
+The film is an adaptation of the 1990 film of the same name, which was inspired by the 1966 short story "We Can Remember It for You Wholesale" by Philip K. Dick.
 The supporting cast features Bryan Cranston, Bokeem Woodbine, John Cho, and Bill Nighy.
-Unlike the original film, the setting is on a dystopian Earth, not Mars.
-The film blends American and Asian influences, notably in the settings and dominant populations of the two nation-states in the story: the United Federation of Britain (Western Europe) and the Colony (Australia).
+Unlike the original film, the setting is on a futuristic Earth, not Mars.

-The film was first announced in 2009 and was released in North America on August 3, 2012, grossing over $198 million worldwide.
-The film received mixed reviews, with the Rotten Tomatoes critical consensus praising the action sequences but saying that it lacks the elements of the original film that made it a classic.
+The film was first announced in 2009.
+Produced by Columbia Pictures in association with producers Neal H. Moritz and Toby Jaffe's Original Film, Total Recall was released in North America on August 3, 2012, to generally negative reviews, and grossed $211.8 million worldwide.

 Plot

 At the end of the 21st century, chemical warfare has devastated the Earth.
-The only habitable land left consists of two territories: the United Federation of Britain (UFB), located on the British Isles and northwestern Europe; and the Colony, spanning all of Australia.
+The only habitable land left consists of two territories: the United Federation of Britain (UFB), located on the British Isles and northwestern Europe, and the Colony, spanning all of Australia.
 Factory workers from the Colony commute to the UFB each day via "The Fall", a gravity elevator running through the Earth's core.
 The disparity in living conditions has resulted in a group of people called the Resistance, deemed terrorists by the UFB, who seek to improve living conditions in the Colony.

 Colony worker Douglas Quaid has been having unsettling dreams of being a secret agent partnered with an unnamed woman.
 Tired of his factory job building police robots with his friend Harry, he visits Rekall, a company that implants artificial memories.
 He decides on the fantasy of being a secret agent.
 During exploratory preparations by technician McClane, they discover that Quaid already has real memories of being a spy.
 As McClane starts to question Quaid about the memories, a squad of UFB police arrive, killing the Rekall staff in an attempt to arrest Quaid.
 Strange instincts kick in as Quaid defends himself, killing the entire squad.
 Upon returning home, Quaid relays the incident to his wife Lori, who attempts to kill him, revealing that she is a UFB intelligence agent and they have only been married for six weeks, not seven years as he believed.
 After Quaid escapes, he receives a phone call from Charles Hammond, a former colleague of his who directs him to a safe-deposit box.
 Inside it, Quaid finds a message from himself with the address of a UFB apartment.